usnistgov/youbot/README.md

 Contact: rick.candell@nist.gov <br>

 # Overview
-This repository contains many different ROS packages required to run the youbot in simulation and with the actual robot
+This repository contains many different ROS packages required to run the youbot in simulation and with the actual robot.

 # Package Contents